 The smoke itself is composed of tiny particles that are too small to be seen by your eyes and can get deep into your lungs when you breathe them in.
 These particles are filled with toxic chemicals such as carbon monoxide and sulfur dioxide—chemicals that cause harm when they enter your body.
 With prolonged exposure, these chemicals can cause permanent damage to your lungs and even lead to death!

 You may have less time to escape than you think.
 The National Fire Protection Association (NFPA) reports that in 2012, 33% of residential fire deaths were caused by smoke inhalation, and another 22% were caused by carbon monoxide poisoning.

 In addition to the dangers of smoke and CO poisoning, having a fire alarm can also help save your life because it may wake you up if there is an emergency situation in your home.
 If you don’t have a functioning alarm system installed, you might not hear any warning sounds from the fire department or police officers out on patrol—and even if those warnings are loud enough to hear during an emergency, they could still come too late for everyone inside the house.

 Carbon monoxide poisoning is another common danger from fires.
-This gas is colorless and odorless, and it can be produced when any fuel burns.
+This gas is colorless and odorless, and it can produce when any fuel burns.
 Symptoms of carbon monoxide poisoning include headaches, dizziness, nausea, vomiting, and fainting.
-Carbon monoxide poisoning can be fatal if the victim is exposed to high levels of the gas for a long time.
+Carbon monoxide poisoning can be fatal if the victim is expose to high levels of the gas for a long time.